-design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; (Core)
+II.A.4.a).(2) design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; ^(Core)

 Background and Intent: The mission of institutions participating in graduate medical education is to improve the health of the public.
 Each community has health needs that vary based upon location and demographics.
 Programs must understand the structural and social determinants of health of the populations they serve and incorporate them in the design and implementation of the program curriculum, with the ultimate goal of addressing these needs and eliminating health disparities.
+II.A.4.a).(3)

-administer and maintain a learning environment conducive to educating the fellows in each of the ACGME Competency domains; (Core)
+administer and maintain a learning environment conducive to educating the fellows in each of the ACGME Competency domains; ^(Core)